Skip to content

 Implementation Details

 The implementation required a 4-person marketing team plus one revenue operations specialist working across three phases over six months.
-Phase one involved content audit and demand-state mapping (6 weeks), phase two covered channel setup and scoring configuration (8 weeks), and phase three included sales training and measurement framework deployment (10 weeks).
+Phase one involved content audit and demand-state mapping at 6 weeks.
+Phase two covered channel setup and scoring configuration at 8 weeks.
+Phase three ran the longest, at 10 weeks, tackling sales training and full measurement framework deployment across both teams.

 Tool Stack: